-Canada and Scotland have enjoyed a special friendship for many centuries.
+Scotland and Canada have enjoyed a special relationship for centuries.
 Find out about some of the connections that bind our two countries together.

 You probably already know that Scotland and Canada may are vastly different in terms of size!
 After all, Canada is roughly 3.8 million square miles, compared to Scotland’s roughly 30,000.
 However, we have an almost brotherly relationship – Canada being the VERY big brother.

 Sure, we might be separated by more than 3000 miles of Atlantic Ocean, but Scotland and Scots have made an immense contribution to Canada’s history, politics, business and culture.
 Today, almost 5 million Canadians claim Scottish descent, and the ties that bind the two countries are just as strong as they have ever been.

 To understand those historic links, we have to delve deep into the past.
 It’s rumoured the first Scots to arrive in Canada were as far back as 1010 AD, carried to Newfoundland in the longboats of fearful Viking raiders.
 However, it wasn’t until the 17th century that things really started happening.
 In 1620, King James VI & I claimed an area of land on the south east coast of Canada, naming it Nova Scotia – which is Latin for New Scotland.

 This new province needed settlers to explore and farm it, and, pretty soon, boatloads of land-hungry young Scots were bidding farewell to their friends and families to sail west for a new life and a fresh start.

 Since then, Scots and Scottish-Canadians have exchanged ideas and innovations to help build and shape the continent.
 Even the current Canadian Prime Minister, Justin Trudeau can claim shared Scottish and French ancestry.